awsdocs/aws-cloud9-user-guide/doc_source/sample-codecommit.md

 1. On the **Permissions** tab, for **Managed Policies**, choose **Attach Policy**\.

 1. In the list of policy names, select one of the following boxes:
-   + Select **AWSCodeCommitPowerUser** for access to all of the functionality of AWS CodeCommit and repository\-related resources, except it does not allow deletion of AWS CodeCommit repositories or create or delete repository\-related resources in other AWS services, such as Amazon CloudWatch Events\.
+   + Select **AWSCodeCommitPowerUser** for access to all of the functionality of CodeCommit and repository\-related resources, except it does not allow deletion of CodeCommit repositories or create or delete repository\-related resources in other AWS services, such as Amazon CloudWatch Events\.
-   + Select **AWSCodeCommitFullAccess** for full control over AWS CodeCommit repositories and related resources in the AWS account, including the ability to delete repositories\.
+   + Select **AWSCodeCommitFullAccess** for full control over CodeCommit repositories and related resources in the AWS account, including the ability to delete repositories\.

    \(If you don't see either of these policy names in the list, type the policy name in the **Filter** box to display it\.\)